Concession Branch's children's department will be closed on the morning of Monday, June 2nd for minor repairs. We apologize for the inconvenience.

 Please be aware of online phishing attempts impersonating Hamilton Public Library and Library Staff.
 HPL does not solicit paid freelance opportunities through social media or other messaging applications.
 HPL does not request personal or banking information through social media or require financial compensation when reviewing job applications.
 Please report phishing schemes to communications@hpl.ca.
 If you think you are a victim of fraud, please call the Canadian Anti-Fraud Centre at 1-888-495-8501.

-The Rights of Youth in the Public Library Policy
+The Rights of Children and Youth in the Public Library Statement

 The Hamilton Public Library provides library service for children and youth to support and foster a lifelong love of reading and learning.
 The Hamilton Public Library Board fully endorses the Children’s Rights in the Public Library adopted at the Ontario Library Association Annual General Meeting, November 1998 and the Teen’s Rights in the Public Library adopted at the Ontario Library Association General Meeting, June 2010.